Best antivirus to download today

-And because our online lives are no longer exclusively carried out on home computers, some of the very best security software we've highlighted can also be used over a number of devices.
+And because our lives are no longer exclusively carried out on home computers, some of the very best security software we've highlighted can also be used over a number of devices.
 That means your phone, tablet and multiple family laptops can all be covered by the same package.
 Keeping your hardware protected with the strongest security software possible is as important now as it's always been

 You want to make sure you get a complete suite of antivirus tools that the best paid antivirus software can provide.
 If you’re looking for all-round protection against the latest cyber threats, then investing in the best antivirus software is the best solution you can hope for in 2018.
 That doesn't mean you have to start spending big money either, as our guide also gives you the best available prices for your PC's protection.

 - Apple user?
 Then head to our dedicated best Mac antivirus software guide

 In a world packed with free security software, Bitdefender Antivirus Plus 2019's annual fee may look expensive, but there's plenty of bang for your buck.
 Plus, we've secured a 35% discount exclusive to TechRadar readers so you can be sure that the prices you see on this page won't be lower anywhere else.

 Take a look at any rankings of big independent antivirus testers and Bitdefender's premium security products always rise to the top.

 It tends to be reliable and accurate in its virus vanquishing, featuring web filtering to blocks access to malicious sites, a secure browser that keeps your online banking ans shopping transactions safe, and there's a password manager which auto-completes credit card details in web forms.
 It also scores high for its excellent anti-phishing module, which alerts you to malicious links in your search engine results and blocks access to dangerous sites.